-- In the first year, PDT members actively participate along with other local teachers and administrators in the QTEL professional development.
+- In the first phase, PDT members actively participate along with other local teachers and administrators in the QTEL professional development.

-- In the second year, PDT members observe QTEL professional development and classroom coaching and reflect with QTEL staff on what they are learning.
+- In the second phase, PDT members observe QTEL professional development and classroom coaching and reflect with QTEL staff on what they are learning.

-- In the third year, QTEL staff coach PDT members to deliver segments of the professional development and support their continued learning.
+- In the third phase, QTEL staff coach PDT members to deliver segments of the professional development and support their continued learning.

-- After the third year, PDT members consult with QTEL staff, but implement QTEL professional development independently.
+- After the third phase, PDT members consult with QTEL staff, but implement QTEL professional development independently.

 Unlike a typical “trainer-of-trainers” model, the QTEL apprenticeship model provides a long-term partnership with participants that ensures the success and integrity of the program.
 This model of professional development includes a certification process that attests to a PDT member’s ability to conduct QTEL professional development.